OSGeo/gdal/doc/source/programs/gdal_raster_scale.rst

 .. option:: --dstmin <DSTMIN>

     Minimum value of the output range.
-This option must be used together with :option:`--srcmin`, :option:`--srcmax` and :option:`--dstmax`.
+This option must be used together with :option:`--dstmax`.

 .. option:: --dstmax <DSTMAX>

     Maximum value of the output range.
-This option must be used together with :option:`--srcmin`, :option:`--srcmax` and :option:`--dstmin`.
+This option must be used together with :option:`--dstmin`.

 .. option:: --exponent <EXPONENT>